pypancsv/pypancsv/docs/someoperations/index.md

 # CSV Processing with Python and Pandas - Some "Operations"

-A quick-reference of Python & Pandas "operations" that come in handy for CSV processing
+A quick-reference of Python & Pandas "operations" that come in handy for CSV processin.g

 ---